Norton-Design/flash_forward/README.md

 ### Areas

 Area show pages display vital stats about areas, like descriptions, directions, GPS location, and others.
 It is from this page that users can add other sub-areas or routes, but not both (areas can be only have routes or sub-areas, not both), and are routed to creation forms for that process.
-Sidebar contains links to sub-areas or routes, depending on what said area has.
+Sidebar contains links to sub-areas or routes, depending on what said area has and users may add photos to areas.

 Setting the ancestor pathway links was the most difficulty part of this page and required recursion to grab ancestor data to pass to this component: